San Diego Disciplinary Hearing Criminal Lawyer

 The Type of Conduct That Warrants a Hearing:

 Students who violate the particular school’s code of conduct will likely be required to attend an administrative hearing at their school.
-Students also accused of a criminal violation that occurred on or off campus may also be required to attend a school hearing.
+Students also accused of a criminal violation that occurred on or off-campus may also be required to attend a school hearing.
 A college’s or university’s code of conduct usually provides that any student accused of a crime may be prosecuted under State or Federal law and also be disciplined under the student code of conduct.
-Facing additional sanctions imposed on a student are administrative in nature so no double jeopardy issues arise.
+Facing additional sanctions imposed on a student is administrative in nature so no double jeopardy issues arise.

 The School’s Hearing Board’s Decision: